Deltasse/dracnic-reactor/README.md

-Monitor and failsafe automation for your draconic evolution reactor This program is based of acidjazz and OmegaPhi115's code.
-Link to the original: https://github.com/acidjazz/drmon Transformed form computercraft to opencomputers.
+Monitor and failsafe automation for your draconic evolution reactor.
+This program is based of acidjazz and OmegaPhi115's code.
+Link to the original: https://github.com/acidjazz/drmon .
+Transformed form computercraft to opencomputers.

 ![](examples/2.jpg)